 One-Sentence Summary: The lives of big-box store employees play out largely at work.

 The best fiction is fiction that tells truths.
-“Superstore,” which ended its run earlier this year, is one such show.
-It tackles income inequality, racism, sexism and other societal ills with precision and humor.
-The show also tackled the coronavirus crisis through these lenses.
+“Superstore,” which ended its run last year, is one such show.
+It tackles income inequality, racism, sexism, the American immigration system and other societal ills with precision and humor.
+The show also tackled the Covid-19 itself through these lenses — perhaps the show that most successfully grappled with the pandemic.
 And for those who enjoy them, it also features an especially enjoyable “will they, won’t they” pairing.

 Where to Watch: NBC.com, Hulu Premium, Peacock Premium